1

 Job description

 We value diversity in perspectives and experiences among colleagues and the residents of this city of whom we serve.
-Position Responsibilities Processes emergency and non-emergency requests received via telephone, radio, or in person Remains apprised of all fire, EMS, and police officials within the authority of the 911 Center for the county Enters information into CAD, VESTA, Map, EMSystem, Location, or other systems accurately Acquires and maintains certifications as required by the division Operates CAD, Motorola MC7500, Locution, EMSystem, VESTA Telephone, VESTA Mapping, recording, and monitoring devices Operates specialized platforms and technology systems for informational checks and requests to include CJIS associate systems, wrecker ordering systems, and report database systems to include records management system access Must maintain confidentiality at all times This list of duties and responsibilities is not intended to be all-inclusive and may be expanded to include other duties or responsibilities that management may deem necessary from time to time Qualifications High School Diploma or equivalent and must be certified and trained as a Telecommunicator.
-Must have excellent hearing and eyesight.
+Position Responsibilities Processes emergency and non-emergency calls received via telephone while remaining apprised of all Fire, EMS, or Police officials within the jurisdiction of the 911 Center for Marion County Follows established policies, procedures, rules and regulations in handling emergency calls and incidents with specific focus to their trained operational field of Fire, EMS, or Police operations within the 911 Center Enters information into CAD, VESTA, Map, EMSystem, Locution and/or other systems used accurately Acquires and maintains necessary certifications as required by the division Operates CAD, Motorola MC7500, Locution, EMSystem, VESTA Telephone, VESTA Mapping, recording, and monitoring devices Must maintain confidentiality at all times This list of duties and responsibilities is not intended to be all-inclusive and may be expanded to include other duties or responsibilities that management may deem necessary from time to time Qualifications High School Diploma or equivalent.
+Must be 18 years of age or greater.

-Must be able to manually enter information into various systems by keyboard typing and be capable of physically sitting for long periods at an assigned workstation.
-Must be able to pass a full-scope background investigation, including psychological and physical examinations.
+Must have excellent hearing & eyesight, be able to manually enter information into various systems by keyboard typing and capable of physically sitting for long periods of time at an assigned workstation.
+Must be able to pass a full scope background investigation to include a psychological and physical examinations.
 Cannot be convicted of a felony and most misdemeanor crimes which involved moral turpitude.

 Working Conditions Essential functions are regularly performed in an office setting without exposure to adverse environmental conditions.
 Physical Conditions Sitting at a desk the majority of the day Some lifting, carrying, pushing and/or pulling of objects and materials of light weight (5-10) pounds Tasks may involve extended periods of time at keyboard or workstation Tasks require the ability to perceive and hear sounds and see visual cues or signals Tasks require the ability to communicate orally